 He serves and/or has served on numerous boards and advisory committees.
 He is currently the Co-Chair of the Global HIV Prevention Coalition, a member of the PEPFAR Scientific Advisory Board, and President of the TB Alliance Stakeholder Association.

 He has also worked closely with the IAS in numerous ways.
 He served as President of the Global HIV Vaccine Enterprise and led the transition of the Enterprise into a programme of the IAS in 2018.
 He helped create the HIVR4P, HIV Research for Prevention Conference, within the Enterprise in 2014, and was Co-Chair of HIVR4P 2020/1 after it was integrated into the IAS conference programme.
 He served as Track D Co-Chair and a member of the Scientific Programme Committee for the International AIDS Conference in Durban in 2016.
 He also serves on the IAS Towards an HIV Cure Advisory Board, which has a strong partnership with AVAC on cure research literacy, resource tracking and advocacy.

-Warren has attended every IAS conference since 1996.
+Mitchell has attended every IAS conference since 1996.
 He has collaborated with the IAS over two decades and has worked with the wider community of stakeholders for over a quarter century.
 He believes he brings an important and unique perspective to the IAS Governing Council.
 He welcomes the opportunity to bring his voice, experience, expertise and perspective to the IAS, its programmes and partnerships, and help fulfil its mission to lead collective action on every front, and with all stakeholders, in the global HIV response.